Frequently Asked Questions

 Credit courses are for students who are interested in earning an associate, bachelor or graduate degree.
 All CaPE classes are non-credit and are intended for working adults who want to learn new skills or earn professional credentials.
 CaPE programs cannot be applied towards any for-credit degree program.

 A license is a credential that permits the holder to practice in a specified field.
 A license is usually awarded by a government licensing agency based on pre-determined criteria.
 The criteria may include some combination of degree attainment, certifications, certificates, assessment, apprenticeship programs, or work experience.
 Licenses are usually time-limited and must be renewed periodically.
 A nursing license is a common example of this type of credential.

 Industry certifications are credentials that are usually awarded by a certification body (not a school or government agency) based on an individual demonstrating, often through an examination process, that he or she has acquired the designated knowledge, skills and abilities to perform a specific occupation or skill.
 Certifications are usually time-limited and may be renewed through a re-certification process.

 Industry certification courses are designed to prepare you to take one of these nationally-recognized certification exams, such as Cisco, CompTIA, Project Management Professional (PMP) or SHRM-CP exams.
 These certifications can help experienced professionals move up in their current careers or open the door to starting a new career in certain industries.

-A certificate is awarded by an educational institution (such as UA Continuing & Professional Education) after satisfactory completion of a program.
+A non-credit certificate is awarded by an educational institution (such as University of Arizona Continuing & Professional Education) after satisfactory completion of a program.
 Certificate programs typically involve successfully completing more than one course.
-Certificates are useful for demonstrating that you have learned new skills that can help you advance in your current career or launch a new one.
+Non-credit certificates are useful for demonstrating that you have learned new skills that can help you advance in your current career or launch a new one.
 Certificates are not time-limited and do not need to be renewed.